 - Representation of a seller of a multi-location dental practice;

 - Representation of a seller in the sale of a dental practice management company;

 - Representation of a purchaser in the acquisition of a pediatric dental practice;

 - Representation of a purchaser in the acquisition of a nationwide automotive aftermarket distribution business.

 In his QDRO practice, Mr. Bourland represents participants and alternate payees in drafting qualified domestic relations orders assigning benefits in qualified plans.
 Mr. Bourland has drafted hundreds of QDROs and worked with plan administrators throughout the United States.
 He also commonly advises family law practitioners in the negotiation of retirement benefits and has taught Continuing Legal Education seminars to other attorneys on retirement benefits and qualified domestic relations orders.

-Mr. Bourland is a member of the American, Tennessee, Arkansas, and Memphis Bar Associations and has served on the Unauthorized Practice of Law Committee for the Memphis Bar Association.
-He was a participant in the inaugural classes of both the Nexus Leadership Program and the Memphis Bar Association Leadership Forum and was associate member of the Leo Bearman, Sr. chapter of the American Inn of Court.
+Mr. Bourland is a member of the American, Tennessee, Arkansas, and Memphis Bar Associations and has previously served on the Unauthorized Practice of Law Committee for the Memphis Bar Association.
+He was a participant in the inaugural classes of both the Nexus Leadership Program and the Memphis Bar Association Leadership Forum and was an associate member of the Leo Bearman, Sr. chapter of the American Inn of Court.